VishChandra/MigLayout-Example-Scheduler/README.md

 Scheduler for Shutdown, Restart, Log Off and Lock for Windows 10.

-Download executable scheduler.zip and run scheduler.jar
+Download scheduler-executable.zip and run scheduler.jar